chrultrabook/docs/docs/installing-macos.md

 #### Getting Started:

-1. Grab the sample SSDTs from here:
+1. Grab the sample SSDTs from here: (todo)

   >**Note**: These devices disable unsupported devices in macOS, such as speakers.
 Disabling unsupported devices in macOS saves battery life and increases stability.